llmariner/llmariner/hack/README.md

 # Test scripts

-## Build a Kind cluster and deploy LLM Operator in a single non-GPU node
+## Build a Kind cluster and deploy LLMariner in a single non-GPU node

 Run the following commands: